icing/mod_tls/README.md

 On several linux distributions there are mechanisms to do that from the command line, e.g. debian has the nice `a2enmod` command.

 When you restart the server afterwards, the module will log in `INFO` entry.
-This lists versions of `crustls` binding and the `rustls` library are logged by `mod_tls`, like this:
+This lists versions of `rustls-ffi` binding and the `rustls` library are logged by `mod_tls`, like this:

 ```
 [date time] [tls:info] [pid] mod_tls/0.6.0 (crustls=crustls/0.6.0/rustls/0.19.0), initializing...